Installing

 start-tunnel web init

-Save the URL and password to your password manager, then follow instructions to trust the Root CA.
+Save the URL and password to your password manager.

 Note

-The URL, password, and Root CA are only for accessing your StartTunnel’s web user interface.
+The URL, password, and certificate are only for accessing your StartTunnel’s web user interface.
 None are needed to use StartTunnel from the command line.

 -